joshenoy/sathyabh.at/content/blog/2008-01-15-the-reason-why-my-room-was-raided.md

   - Modi

 ---
-Well in my previous post I&#8217;d posted that my room was &#8220;visited&#8221; by cops.
+Well in my previous post I'd posted that my room was "visited" by cops.
 [Few][1] [people][2] had even suggested reasons: Drugs, porn, while my assumption was that it was because of hookers.
 Well I got the update from the Guest House manager, and nope.
-It wasn&#8217;t for drugs.
+It wasn't for drugs.
 Not for porn.
 Not for hookers.
 Not for piracy either.
 The reason?
 [THIS][3]. 😐
 Apparently there was a tipoff that Mr. Modi would be killed and that his assassins were already in Chennai.
-Hence the &#8220;tight&#8221; security. _So by launching raids at 2:00 AM at all possible guest houses, just few hours before Mr. Modi would land in Chennai, they could detect and find the assassins?_
+Hence the "tight" security. _So by launching raids at 2:00 AM at all possible guest houses, just few hours before Mr. Modi would land in Chennai, they could detect and find the assassins?_
-As [Preshit][4] would so, here&#8217;s 50 paise to the extremely &#8220;tight&#8221; and efficient security system of cops.
+As [Preshit][4] would so, here's 50 paise to the extremely "tight" and efficient security system of cops.

  [1]: https://www.acchablog.com
  [2]: https://biotech-geek.com/